 Local Control Phase Two:

 An Individual Local Treatment Difference (LTD) is an effect-size estimate within a cluster (block) of experimental units (patients) relatively well-matched in baseline-covariate X-space.
 The corresponding Observed LTD Distribution of effect-sizes across clusters is then either Homogeneous (purely random, highly unpredictable except in mean-effect and variance) or else Heterogeneous (at least partially predictable from patient baseline X-characteristics.)
 Actual prediction of LTDs (to establish Heterogeneity) is typically the stretch-goal of LC Phase Four: REVEAL analyses.

 This NULL LTD distribution can be simulated to arbitrary precision by randomly permuting treated (t=1) and control (t=0) patients across the same number of clusters, of the same sizes, as the given clustering.
 Technically, a single random permutation of "Cluster ID Labels" across all N = N1 + N2 + ... + NK patients produces a set of K "random" LTD estimates.
 A total of R such independent replicates are merged to depict the full simulated random NULL distribution.

 By making only the most clearly relevant X-variable comparisons, the observed LTD distribution will be relatively UNBIASED ...unless key unmeasured confounders exist.

 If the observed LTD and random NULL LTD distributions are NOT clearly different, essentially nothing "interesting" has been accomplished by the current LC clustering!

 EXAMPLE: Local Control (LC) "Confirm" graphic for 39,585 MDD Patients

-Note that the top random NULL LTD distribution has a positive mean value and is fairly symmetric.
-In stark contrast, the observed LTD distribution has a negative mean value (an average savings of $635 per year on the New Treatment) and is highly skewed ...with a very long and highly desirable left-hand tail highly favorable to the new treatment.
+Note that the top random NULL LTD distribution has a positive mean value and is essentially symmetric.
+In stark contrast, the observed LTD distribution has a negative mean value (an average savings of $635 per year on the New Treatment) and is highly skewed ...with a very long, left-hand tail highly favorable to the new treatment.

 When the observed LTD effect-size distribution appears quite similar to its homogeneous NULL distribution, observed local effects are best summarized by their global Average Treatment Effect (ATE); a traditional one-size-fits-all treatment policy is then justified.

 In stark contrast, when the LTD distribution appears quite heterogeneous (as in the above example), it provides objective support for Individualized Medicine.